agilecustoms/release/docs/semantic-release.md

 docs: add more examples to README
 ```

-==> new patch release w/ no description, specifically no section `Documentation` nor `Bug Fixes` just title with version number
+==> new patch version.
+Commit message is not reflected in release notes,
+specifically no section `Documentation` nor `Bug Fixes` just title with version number

 ### conventionalcommits (default)